benmiller314/cdm2020spring/plans/lesson-20.md

 2. In GitHub Desktop, choose the "Open in Atom" option if available, or else use View in Finder (Mac) / View in Explorer (PC) to find the files you just downloaded, and open them in your text editor.<figure><img src="../assets/img/github-desktop--open-in-atom.png" alt="GitHub Desktop with Open in Atom and Show in Finder buttons highlighted"/></figure>

 3. Start by viewing the HTML in the docs folder (or, if the main files aren't there, look for something that signals it's the real project and not an exercise).
 Do the first part of **Describe**: What seem to be the major content areas?
 What's given top-level focus? (e.g. what kind of things are getting their own pages, or what's at &lt;h1&gt; status within a page?)
 What's next in the hierarchy?
-    - If you're seeing a lot of curly brackets, or there's a subfolder called "templates", this may be a Jekyll site, which means the HTML will be distributed in a bunch of places.
+    - If you're seeing a lot of curly brackets, or there's a subfolder called "_layouts", this may be a Jekyll site, which means the HTML will be distributed in a bunch of places.
 Hopefully there are instructions or a link to the fully-rendered site; once there, you can right-click to View Source, and see the composite HTML that way.

 4. Next up, load the site in your browser (Firefox is best for inspecting the CSS of individual elements, should you want to; Chrome is also pretty good), and **describe again**: What's given visual weight?
 What falls "above the fold"?
 Where are you invited to go next?